chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 If your workflow requires the use of the standalone Chef Compliance server, or you are using a previous version of Chef Automate (older than 0.8.5), see `Integrate Compliance Server </integrate_compliance_server_chef_automate.html>`__ for information on how to use the audit cookbook to scan your nodes.

-.. note:: Remote scanning capabilities currently part of Chef Compliance and will be available in Chef Automate in the future.

-.. tag beta_note

-This feature is in ``beta`` release.
-To access this feature, place your cursor anywhere on an Automate page, type ``beta`` and enable the feature.

-.. end_tag

 Prerequisites
 -----------------------------------------------------